StandaloneVMs and HVMs

 qemu-img convert -O raw *.vmdk win10.raw

-Copy the root image file to a temporary location in Dom0:
+Copy the root image file to a temporary location, typing this in a Dom0 terminal:

 qvm-run --pass-io untrusted 'cat "/media/user/externalhd/win10.raw"' > /home/user/win10-root.img